Canonical Rough Path over Tempered Fractional Brownian Motion: Existence, Construction, and Applications: Introduction

 \section{Introduction}

-Tempered fractional Brownian motion (tfBm), introduced by Meerschaert and Sabzikar \cite{MeerschaertSabzikar2013}, has emerged as a key stochastic process for modeling phenomena exhibiting \emph{semi-long-range dependence}.
-Defined for a Hurst parameter $H \in (0,1)$ and a tempering parameter $\lambda > 0$, it generalizes fractional Brownian motion (fBm) by incorporating an exponential tempering in its kernel.
+Tempered fractional Brownian motion (tfBm), introduced by Meerschaert and Sabzikar \cite{MeerschaertSabzikar2013}, has emerged as a key stochastic process for modelling phenomena exhibiting \emph{semi-long-range dependence}.
+Defined for a Hurst parameter $H \in (0,1)$ and a tempering parameter $\lambda > 0$, it generalises fractional Brownian motion (fBm) by incorporating an exponential tempering in its kernel.
 This preserves the local self-similarity and $H$-H\"older regularity of fBm while ensuring that increment correlations decay exponentially for large lags.
-This hybrid structure---power-law at small scales and exponential decay at large scales---provides a more physically realistic model than pure power-law processes in areas such as turbulence, geophysics, and financial time series, where observations often show a cut-off in long-range dependence.
+This hybrid structure---power-law at small scales and exponential decay at large scales---provides a more physically realistic model than pure power-law processes in turbulence, geophysics, and financial time series, where observations often show a cut-off in long-range dependence \cite{Gatheral2018}.

 From a stochastic analysis perspective, the development of a pathwise integration theory for tfBm is fundamental.
 For $H > 1/2$, the Young integration framework \cite{Young1936} provides a pathwise Stieltjes integral.
-For standard fBm with $H > 1/4$, the theory of rough paths \cite{Lyons1998, FrizVictoirBook} yields a canonical pathwise lift and a robust theory for differential equations.
+For standard fBm with $H > 1/4$, the theory of rough paths \cite{Lyons1998, FrizVictoirBook} yields a canonical pathwise lift and a robust theory for differential equations; a recent contribution in this direction is the work of \cite{FrizKifer2024} on diffusion approximation in averaging.
 However, despite the established stochastic calculus for tfBm \cite{MeerschaertSabzikar2014}, a \emph{pathwise rough path theory} has remained an open problem.
-The core difficulty stems from the non-homogeneous covariance structure of tfBm, which interpolates between fBm-like behavior at small scales and essentially finite-range dependence at large scales, breaking the simple self-similarity used in classical fBm rough path constructions \cite{CoutinQian2002}.
+The core difficulty stems from the non-homogeneous covariance structure of tfBm, which interpolates between fBm-like behaviour at small scales and essentially finite-range dependence at large scales, breaking the self-similarity used in classical constructions \cite{CoutinQian2002}.

-\textbf{Novelty and challenges.} Unlike standard fBm where self-similarity simplifies the analysis, the non-homogeneous structure of tfBm requires delicate covariance estimates that capture both the power-law behavior at small scales and the exponential decay at large scales.
+\textbf{Novelty and challenges.} Unlike standard fBm, the non-homogeneous structure of tfBm requires delicate covariance estimates capturing both the power-law behaviour at small scales and the exponential decay at large scales.
 Our decomposition technique (Theorem~\ref{thm:covariance_decomposition}) isolates these effects and enables the 2D $\rho$-variation analysis.